 The major focus for the majority of the regular schooling pattern is to advance the students academically and give them the knowledge which is mandatory to pass their grades.
 Along with the time commitments it demands, it deprives a student of the flexibility to learn what they want.
 On the other hand, a homeschooling routine is extremely flexible and can be tailored just according to the requirements of the child.
-Here are the some of the little yet important things that homeschooling allows the children to practice.
+Here are some of the little yet important things that homeschooling allows the children to practice.

-- Time to read books other than academics:
+Time to read books other than academics:

-- Time to socialize out of the school:
+Time to socialize out of the school:

-- Time to play:
+Time to play:

-Physical exercises and activities hold a significant importance in our life.
+Physical exercises and activities hold significant importance in our life.
 Even scientific studies have shown the importance of a structured routine for physical activities allows one to become a better individual.
 Homeschooling offers a child an abundant of time resources to structure his playing routine and in fact, take a career-oriented approach in it.